-It's called You Don't Have to Drive an Uber in Retirement: How to Maintain Your Lifestyle without Getting a Job or Cutting Corners by my longtime friend and colleague Marc Lichtenfeld, The Oxford Club's Chief Income Strategist.
+One of my favorite resources for avoiding this is called You Don’t Have to Drive an Uber in Retirement: How to Maintain Your Lifestyle without Getting a Job or Cutting Corners by my longtime friend and colleague Marc Lichtenfeld, our Chief Income Strategist.

 The book’s subtitle is a tall order.